 While Pulskamp now serves as the pastor of his Santa Rosa church, he’s listed as a Regent Emeritus on the Hanna Boys Center’s website.

 Bishop Vasa said Pulskamp remains in ministry after an internal review board recommended no action be taken against the priest.
 However, the Bishop said the diocese will continue to investigate any new details that emerge.

 Alexander said Pulskamp and any other priests facing new abuse accusations shouldn’t be working until more information comes out through the legal process.

 “I think that any priest who is still active and is accused, that he should be put on administrative leave, that there should be no access to children,” Alexander said.

 According to the Archdiocese of San Francisco, the three priests facing accusations were placed on leave pending internal investigations, but were returned to ministry when the review board did not sustain the allegations.

 The Archdiocese declined multiple interview requests from NBC Bay Area to discuss the cases, but in a statement, called the priests “Faithful and highly respected pastors” and said, “It would have been an injustice to them and those they serve to keep them out of public ministry after the determination of the review board.”

 One of those priests, Fr.
 Michael Mahoney, currently serves as pastor of Our Lady of Angels in Burlingame and is accused of molesting a second-grade boy in the 1980s.
-His accuser, who filed the lawsuit as “John Doe,” alleges Mahoney would stare at him through the classroom window following the abuse.
+His accuser, who filed the lawsuit as “John Doe,” alleges Mahoney would stare at him in class following the abuse.
 Mahoney declined to comment when reached by phone by NBC Bay Area.